substrate-system/frost-dkg/README.md

   [5n, verificationShare5]
 ])

 // participants 1, 3, and 5 are signing.
+Each signer is a different machine.
 // Each creates a FrostSigner with their own secret share const signer1 = new FrostSigner(
   1n,